-- Edit: Edit a tag and its details; must be unlocked by owner to do this.
+- Edit: Edit a tag and its details; the owner must unlock it to do this.

 - Delete: Delete a tag.

-- Checkbox: Checking a tag allows the tag to be edited and opens a detail window on the right-hand side with all the information about the tag, its metrics, and tag history.
+- Checkbox: Checking a tag allows the tag to be edited and opens a detail window on the right-hand side with all the tag information, metrics, and history.

-- Read Only: If tag imports from a scanner, this would be Read Only (true); any RS/user created tag is false.
+- Read Only: If the tag imports from a scanner, this would be Read Only (true); any RS/user-created tag is false.

-- Locked: Indicate if the owner of the tag has locked the tag from other users editing the tag or its finding applications.
+- Locked: Indicate if the tag owner has locked the tag from other users editing the tag or its finding applications.